for-loop9/vlither/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.

 ### Notice
 This project was made entirely by one person - me.
-I play-test it for long hours and upon coming across any bugs, I fix them.
+It is tested by me and a few people in official [Slither.io Discord server](https://discord.com/invite/slither).
+Upon coming across any bugs, I fix them.
 It is unlikely that you will come across any while using this program.
 In the off chance that you do, I would really appreciate if you'd let me know by opening up an issue.